|

 Best choice under $15 (12 stories, including 4 of the top 10 stories overall)

-A classy and classic gift for anyone interested in Sherlock Holmes.
+This wonderful collection is no longer in print, but if you don't need it to be brand-new, consider getting used copies if you can find them at an affordable price.
 The complete set includes all 60 original stories, accompanied by hundreds of illustrations and a wealth of notes by Klinger that explain the Victorian world and delve into the nuances of the tales.
 It consists of three large (10.4 x 9 inches) and heavy hardcover books.

 There are more than a thousand Holmes or Holmes-related stories by other authors.
 Some of these "pastiches" are very good, but unfortunately many of them are marginal.
 Opinions of them diverge wildly, so I've just listed two (plus a bonus) that have been around for 30+ years and are especially notable.

-The book that sparked the Sherlock Holmes revival of the
+eight months, this classic sparked the Sherlock Holmes revival of the 1970s.
+We

 Amazon US listing